kamzkrish/ReactJs/About.md

-#This is a React- Redux Project
+#This is a React- Redux Project..